scienceopen/hist-utils/README.rst

 HiSTutils
 ==========

-HiST project raw video data reading utilities
+HiST project raw video data reading utilities.

+These programs are designed to be platform/OS agnostic.
+That is, from Windows, Mac, or Linux:

+* ``.m`` files should be callable from Matlab, Octave, or Python using Oct2Py.
+* ``.py`` files should be callable from Python 2.7 / 3.4+ or Matlab R2014b+ using the ``py`` module of Matlab

 Install
 --------------